Emma Blackery: Villains (2018–2020)

 Blackery founded her independent record label, RWG Records, in 2018 and began work on her debut studio album Villains.
 She has explained that releasing on her own label gives her "control over a lot more aspects of [her] music career."
 On 16 March 2018, she released the lead single "Dirt", produced by Toby Scott.
 The song, on Spotify's New Music Friday UK playlist, was described by Record of the Day as a "slick combination of Scandi-pop" and "sassy American pop"; Blackery described "Dirt" as "best served cold".
 On 3 May 2018 she released her second single "Agenda" along with a lyric video.
-On 22 May 2018 she released the music video for "Agenda" followed by a lyric video for "Icarus" and a music video for "Take Me Out".
+On 22 May 2018 she released the music video for "Agenda" followed by a lyric video for "Icarus" and a music video for "Take Me Out" in June and August respectively.

 Blackery shared that during the album's creation, she learned more about production and the artistic direction she wanted to go in.
 She explained, "It was really during the album writing process that [she] learned how to create music outside of basic chords on a guitar - [she] ended up producing a large amount of the finished product that [her] fans heard and only learned after it was released that sometimes you sadly have to fight for credit on your own work."
 In retrospect, she also admits she would revisit the choruses on "Fake Friends" and "Take Me Out," saying she wouldn't make them as "simplistic" if she made the songs more recently.